JimLynchCodes/Java-Thoughts/CLI-Tools.md

 There are many cli tools in the java ecosystem, but I've broken them down into five categories that are relevant to my backend Java development:

-1) Java Runtime and SDK
+1) Java Runtime and SDKwee
 2) Build Tools & Dependency Management
 4) Testing Tools
 5) Spring Framework